Copenhagen Business School

 Academics and credits

-Students enroll in 16 S/N Carlson School International Business (IBUS 5100) credits for a semester at Copenhagen Business School.
+Students are enrolled in 15 S/N Carlson School International Business (IBUS 5200) credits at the University of Minnesota during the semester they are abroad.
+Students will take a full course load (13-18 UMN credits per semester) at the host universitiy.
+Business courses taught in English are available for exchange students.
 Students typically take four full courses at CBS to earn 30 ECTS and meet minimum requirements.

 Hundreds of courses are offered in English every semester at CBS.
 Finance, Strategy, and International Business are among CBS's strongest departments in addition to demonstrated excellence in the areas of Management, Human Resource Management, and Intercultural Communication & Management.
 With nearly 20 different academic concentrations and a distinctly strong program in Asian Studies, students find many courses of interest that suit their degrees.